metarank/metarank/doc/configuration/persistence.md

 * Metarank requires Redis 6+ due to a lack of client-side caching support in 5.x
   * you can disable client caching altogether (for example, for managed Redis-compatible engines, like GCP Memorystore Redis) with `cache.maxSize: 0`.
+  * For GCP Memorystore Redis, you can also set `state.cache.clientTracking: false` to disable the `CLIENT TRACKING` cache eviction support: GCP Memstore has client-side caching disabled even on 7.x Redis cluster.
 * Redis Cluster is not yet supported; see ticket [568](https://github.com/metarank/metarank/issues/568) for the progress.